GeorgeWolf/Tech-Academy-Projects/README.md

 # Tech-Academy-Projects
-The Tech Academy Curriculum Projects
+Projects I have done during the curriculum at The Tech Academy

+For better visual and organized structure, please visit www.wolfprog.com